passiv/snaptrade-sdks/sdks/java/docs/AccountInformationApi.md

     Snaptrade client = new Snaptrade(configuration);
     String userId = "userId_example";
     String userSecret = "userSecret_example";
     UUID brokerageAuthorizations = UUID.fromString("917c8734-8470-4a3e-a18f-57c3f2ee6631"); // Optional.
-Comma seperated list of authorization IDs (only use if filtering is needed on one or more authorizations). try {
+Comma separated list of authorization IDs (only use if filtering is needed on one or more authorizations). try {
       List<AccountHoldings> result = client
               .accountInformation